CLI Tool

 # Error: Rate limit exceeded (429)

-# Solution: Wait and retry, or check your plan limits
+# Solution: Wait and retry, or check your organization balance

 Config File Issues